aurora

 Ship Class: A1 Ice Class

-The Greg Mortimer, named after Aurora Expeditions' co-founder, uses advanced naval design and technology to redefine small-ship expedition...
+Aurora's Greg Mortimer, named after it's co-founder, uses advanced naval design and technology to redefine small-ship expedition cruising....

 Aurora Expeditions Reviews